mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_identity_provider.html.markdown

 * `acs_url` - Assertion consumer service URL to which the IdP sends the SAML response.
 * `associated_domains` - List that contains the configured domains from which users can log in for this IdP.
-* `associated_orgs` - List that contains the configured domains from which users can log in for this IdP.
+* `associated_orgs` - List that contains the organizations from which users can log in for this IdP.
 * `domain_allow_list` - List that contains the approved domains from which organization users can log in.
 * `domain_restriction_enabled` - Flag that indicates whether domain restriction is enabled for the connected organization.
 * `org_id` - Unique 24-hexadecimal digit string that identifies the organization that contains your projects.